Here's Why Planes Fly at 36,000 Feet (Video)

-To put that in perspective, the peak of Mount Everest measures at 29,029 feet.
-But this is why we have pressurized cabins: so you don’t feel as if you’re literally trying to breathe on top of Mount Everest.
+To put that in perspective, the peak of Mount Everest measures 29,029 feet.
+But this is why we have pressurized cabins: so you don't feel as if you're literally trying to breathe on top of Mount Everest.

-The area is called the lower stratosphere, which is just above the troposphere, lowest part of the atmosphere, according to the UCAR Center for Science Education.
+The area is called the lower stratosphere, which is just above the troposphere, the lowest part of the atmosphere, according to the UCAR Center for Science Education.
 Flying in this area has many benefits that make flying one of the leading ways for travelers to get from one place to another.

-The biggest reason for this altitude lies with fuel efficiency.
+The biggest reason for this altitude lies in fuel efficiency.
 The thin air creates less drag on the aircraft, which means the plane can use less fuel in order to maintain speed.
 Less wind resistance, more power, less effort, so to speak.
 Spending less on fuel is also great for airlines, for obvious reasons.
-Keep in mind though, a plane’s engines also need oxygen in order to work, according to Traveller, since they need this molecule to create combustion, which also creates energy.
+Keep in mind though, a plane's engines also need oxygen in order to work, according to Traveller, since they need this molecule to create combustion, which also creates energy.
 So, flying too high can also cause problems.
 Plus, the higher a plane goes, the more fuel it has to burn in order to get there so there are some drawbacks with certain altitudes as well.

 Avoiding Traffic and Hazards